Archie619/TutorFinder/backend/README.md

 # The Backend

-This folder contains files and logic for the BeFit backend
+This folder contains files and logic for the TutorFinder backend

 ## Version